RCDSDevelopers/RCDSDevelopers.github.io/_posts/2019-01-15-researching.markdown

 categories: advice
 ---

-Before paying for flights or looking for hotels make sure you RESEARCH every school you think you are interested into.
+Before paying for flights or looking for hotels make sure you research every school you think you are interested into.

 Research what is important to you.
 Some might be:
 - School spirit